Heck (Henry) Allen

 Bob Kuwahara

 "Bob Kuwahara was born in Tokyo, Japan on August 12, 1901.
 His family moved to the United States in 1910.
-He was a Japanese-American animator and writer who is best known for creating the Terrytoons character, Hashimoto-san, a mouse who is a judo i..."
+He was a Japanese-American animator and writer who is best known for creating the Terrytoons character Hashimoto-san, a mouse who is a judo in..."

 Caroline Leaf